pmp-p/untitled-asteroids-pyray/README.md

 #### Leaderboard

 Upon death, the player’s time survived and points are recorded in a leaderboard, which tracks the top 5 players.
 This leaderboard allows players to compete for the highest scores and longest survival times.

-## To Run the Game

-Install Python if it has not been done so already.

-This program uses the RayLib/PyRay libraries for graphics.
-To run the program, first ensure that PyRay/RayLib have been installed.
-In addition, ensure that request module is also installed.

-1. Clone the Repository to your local machine using the following command typed in the terminal:

-git clone repository_url (replace repository_url with the URL of this repository)

-2. Change directory to the new repository in the folder by typing:

-cd repo (replace repo with the folder name of the repository itself)

-3. Change directory to the code folder, where main game file will be ran

-cd code

-4. Type the following command into the terminal

-python Game.py

 ## Game Controls